Want more recommendations for your family?

 Parents Need to Know

 Parents need to know that Harry Potter and the Chamber of Secrets is scarier than the first film in the Harry Potter series (all based on the books by J.K.
-Rowling), and characters spend a lot of time in extreme peril.
-There are frightening creatures, including lots of big spiders and an enormous snake that can kill anyone who looks in its eyes.
-Though it appears that some characters have been hurt or killed, all the good guys are ultimately fine.
-Children who are not familiar with the story, however, may be upset.
-There are also some gross moments when Ron's spell backfires and he spits up slugs, and when another misapplied spell leaves Harry without any bones in his forearm.
+Rowling), and characters spend lots of time in extreme peril.
+There are frightening creatures, including hordes of big spiders and an enormous snake that can kill anyone who looks in its eyes.
+Though it appears that some characters have been hurt or killed, all the heroes are ultimately fine.
+But children who aren't already familiar with the story may be upset.
+There are also some gross-out moments when Ron's spell backfires and he spits up slugs, and when another misapplied spell leaves Harry without any bones in his forearm.
 Characters demonstrate courage, perseverance, and teamwork.
-In addition, friendship, love, bravery, and loyalty are always major themes in the series.
-So is the idea of making good choices.
+In addition, friendship, love, bravery, and loyalty are always major themes in the series, as is the idea of making good choices.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 Kids will find this chapter a thrilling and utterly satisfying experience.
 That applies both to those looking for a meticulous realization of the beloved book Harry Potter and the Chamber of Secrets and those who watch the film knowing only the first movie -- or even those with no knowledge of Harry Potter at all.
-The child actors are growing up and they seem more comfortable in their roles here, bringing more depth and subtlety to their acting, and wildly funny as the new Hogwarts professor.
-And there are some magnificent cast additions, especially Jason Isaacs, coolly cruel as Lucius Malfoy, father of Harry's foe Draco.
+The child actors are growing up, and they seem more comfortable in their roles here, bringing more depth and subtlety to their acting.
+And Branagh is wildly funny as Lockhart.
+There are also some magnificent cast additions, especially Jason Isaacs, coolly cruel as Lucius Malfoy, the father of Harry's foe, Draco (Tom Felton).